There are options for life insurance for active-duty military members with a variety of different components.

 As a military member, you have access to several different kinds of insurance most other applicants don’t.

-Regardless of what you do for insurance coverage, either SGLI or supplement your insurance with another plan, it’s important your family gest the necessary coverage.
+Regardless of what you do for insurance coverage, it’s important your family gets the necessary coverage.

-As an applicant in the military, finding insurance is going to be a little more difficult compared to customers with other professions.
+As an applicant in the military, finding insurance is going to be a little more difficult.